 they went all-hard rock in the middle of 1991 and Shannon left.

-On his last day, the announcer said, "Z-100 has left the building", a tip of the hat to Shannon's former employer.
+On his last day, the announcer was rumored to have said, "Z-100 has left the building", a tip of the hat to Shannon's former employer, but that's not on the following aircheck.

 Apparently bested in the ratings by Long Beach's heavy metal king KNAC, Pirate Radio went off in 1993 and switched to a modern rock format -- which lasted less than six months.